 Mona Kuhn was born in 1969 in São Paulo, Brazil and is of German descent.
-She received her BA from The Ohio State University and went on to study fine art at the San Francisco Art Institute.
-Her work is in private and public collections worldwide, including The J. Paul Getty Museum, California; George Eastman House Museum, New York; Museum of Fine Arts, Houston, Texas; Musée de l'Elysée, Switzerland; Musée de la Photographie de Charleroi, Belgium; Hiroshima Peace Memorial Museum, Japan; Los Angeles County Museum of Art, California; The Louvre Museum, Paris, France; Pérez Art Museum Miami, Florida; and the Buhl Foundation, New York.
-Steidl has published four monographs of Kuhn’s work to date, Photographs (2004), Evidence (2007), Native (2009), and Bordeaux (2011).
-Her newest monograph, Private, also published by Steidl, will be released in the Fall 2014.
-Kuhn’s currently lives and works in Los Angeles and is an independent scholar at The Getty Research Institute.
+She received her BA from Ohio State University and studied fine art at the San Francisco Art Institute.
+Her work is in private and public collections worldwide, including The J. Paul Getty Museum, Los Angeles; George Eastman House Museum, New York; Museum of Fine Arts, Houston; Musée de l'Elysée, Switzerland; Musée de la Photographie de Charleroi, Belgium; Hiroshima Peace Memorial Museum, Japan; Los Angeles County Museum of Art; The Louvre Museum, Paris; Pérez Art Museum Miami, Florida; and the Buhl Foundation, New York.
+Steidl has published six monographs of Kuhn’s work to date, Photographs (2004), Evidence (2007), Native (2009), Bordeaux (2011), Private (2014), and She Disappeared into Complete Silence (2018), and Stanley/Barker Books published a monograph of Kuhn’s work, Bushes and Succulents (2018).
+The artist lives and works in Los Angeles.

 Los Angeles seems literally made of light.
 Most days, an unbroken blaze shines down from cloudly skies were palm trees casually sway, casting every detail of the city's surfaces in forensic focus until they eventually disintegrate into the pink-hued explosion of sunset...
 Mona Kuhn, a German-Brazilian transplant to the city, often works at the intersection of light and architecture.
 In her series, She Disappeared into Complete Silence (2014) (which draws its name from Louise Bourgeois's first monograph), the lines and shapes of an anonymous house frame images of a desert setting.
 A sharply angled overhang looks out toward a graph of mountain ranges and cuts a black triangle across a swath of sky.
 Watery reflections undulate beneath a room's blurry scaffolding, and refracted doorways lead to the arid earth outside.
 Mirrorlike, silverly folds and a spectral figure recur, beacons in an ominous landscape.
 Shot in a modernist-structure built by architect Robert Stone outside Joshua tree National Park on teh fringes of LA, Kuhn's images are mirage-like, visions borne of a thirst for otherworldliness.